Metribuzin approval not renewed by EU

 EFSA (2023) identified several concerns, particularly endocrine-disrupting properties that may cause adverse effects in humans, and that pose a high risk to bees.

-The Commission therefore proposes not to renew approval for this substance.
+The Commission has therefore decided not to renew approval for this substance.

 Timeline

 Existing EU Member State authorisations of products containing metribuzin will need to be withdrawn within 6 months of the Regulation’s entry into force.
-EU producers will be permitted to use stocks of products for up to 12 months after the Regulation enters into force (approximately end 2025).
+EU producers will be permitted to use stocks of products up to 24 November 2025.
 A revision of metribuzin MRLs is expected for 2026.

 What are the major implications for exporting countries?